Group Commit and Transaction Dependency Tracking

 MySQL logical clock v1 was very short-lived (v5.7.2–v5.7.5 inclusive) and too tightly coupled to binary log group commit because it recorded only the commit parent.
 As such, only trx in the same group commit—with the same commit parent value—could execute in parallel.
 This worked but it limited parallelization (v2 and writesets will show why).

-Suppose that a binary log contains:
+Suppose that a binary log contained:

 commit_parent=0 trx 3